Disentangling Object Motion and Occlusion for Unsupervised Multi-frame Monocular Depth: Method

 Fortunately, object motions are normally consistent in a short time window, which means the backgrounds occluded at time $t-1$ are usually visible at time $t+1$ and vise-versa.
 It is possible to switch the source frame between $t-1$ and $t+1$ for each pixel to avoid the occlusion.
 The widely used per-pixel minimum re-projection loss~\cite{monodepth2} $L^{min}_{r}$ assumes the visible source pixels will have lower photo-metric error than the occluded ones, they thus proposed to choose the minimum error source frame for each pixel: $L^{min}_{r} = \frac{1}{|I_{t}|}\sum_{i\in I_{t}} min(\hat E^{i}_{t-1}, \hat E^{i}_{t+1})$.

 However, in practice, as shown in the right columns of Fig.~\ref{fig:lc} we observe that around half of the visible source pixels do not have a lower photo-metric error than the occluded source.
-Since we can obtain the exact occlusion mask $O$ and visible mask $V$ from our DOMD module $M_{o}$, we propose Occlusion-aware Re-projection Loss $L_{or}$, which always choose the non-occluded source frame pixels for photo-metric error:
+Since we can obtain the exact occlusion mask $O$ and visible mask $V$ from our DOMD module $M_{o}$, we propose Occlusion-aware Re-projection Loss $L_{or}$, which always choose the non-occluded source frame pixels for photo-metric error.
+More details are in the supplementary materials.

-Following \cite{monodepth,peloss}, a combination of $L1$ norm and SSIM~\cite{ssim} with coefficient $\gamma$ is used as our photo-metric error $E$.
+Following \cite{monodepth,peloss}, a combination of $L1$ norm and SSIM~\cite{ssim} with coefficient $\gamma$ is used as our photo-metric error $E_p$.
 The SSIM takes the pixels within a local window into account for error computation.
 In $I_{t-1\to t}$ and $I_{t+1\to t}$ the occluded pixels thus influence the neighboring non-occluded pixel's SSIM error.
 We propose Occlusion Masking $M_{a}$, which paints the corresponding pixels in target frame $I_{t}$ to be black when calculating the SSIM error with reference frames.
 This neutralizes the influence of the occlusion areas on neighboring pixels in SSIM.
 The ablation study in Sec.~\ref{sec:ablation} confirms applying our source pixel switching and occlusion masking mechanisms together makes the best improvement in the depth prediction quality.

-We further adopt the edge-aware metric from~\cite{ddvo} into our smoothness loss function $L_{s}$ to make the smoothness loss invariant to output scale, which is formulated as: where $d^*_t = d_t / \overline{d_t}$ is the mean-normalized inverse depth and $\partial$ is the image gradient.
+We further adopt the edge-aware metric from~\cite{ddvo} into our smoothness loss $L_{s}$ to make it invariant to output scale, which is formulated as: where $d^*_t = d_t / \overline{d_t}$ is the mean-normalized inverse depth, $\partial$ is the image gradient.

 Our final loss $L$ is the sum of our Dynamic Object Cycle Consistency Loss $L_{c}$, Occlusion-aware Re-projection Loss $L_{or}$, and smoothness loss $L_{s}$: